KadrioL/youtrackBeginner/README.md

 ![alt text](https://i.imgur.com/vmiqygD.png "Burndown")
 I think the settings are self explaining.
 The most important setting is the "Original estimation field".
 Issue count and Story points make the most sense I think to choose it to show a good report.
 You can also select "Estimation" but then make sure to set the second "Original estimation field" to Time Spent.
 Otherwise you can left the seoncd "Original estimation field" empty.
 So here you see my report from the picture above.
 ![alt text](https://i.imgur.com/4MvnXu4.png "Burndown example") So in the top right you can manually recalculate your report and even change the settings.
-On the y-axis you the "Original estimation field" and on the x-axis it is the timeline.
+On the y-axis you see the "Original estimation field" and on the x-axis you see the timeline.

 #### 3.1.1 Posting a session